JiaPeng89/LeetCode/LeetCode 811.Subdomain Visit Count.md

         return list
 ```

-after checking other people's python code , for simplicity, I have refined it to :
+and then after checking other LeetCoder's python code, for simplicity and brevity, I have refined it to this explanatory-free code:

 ```python
 class Solution: